Dynamical properties of convex cocompact actions in projective space: Introduction

-If $\Gamma$ acts convex cocompactly on $\Omega$, then there is an equivariant embedding from $\dee(\Gamma, \mc{H})$ to $\Heq{\dee \Omega}$ whose image is $\Heq{\Lambda_\Omega(\Gamma)}$. \end{cor} Islam-Zimmer have recently shown in \cite{iz2020convex} that if $\Gamma$ acts convex cocompactly on some domain $\Omega$, and $\Gamma$ is isomorphic to the fundamental group of an orientable, closed, and irreducible 3-manifold $M$ which is non-geometric (i.e. does not carry one of the eight Thurston geometries), then $M$ decomposes into hyperbolic pieces and therefore $\Gamma$ is hyperbolic relative to free abelian subgroups.
-They also give a proof of Corollary \ref{cor:free_abelian_corollary} in this case, although their methods appear to be different.
+Islam-Zimmer have recently shown in \cite{iz2020convex} that if $\Gamma$ acts convex cocompactly on some domain $\Omega$, and $\Gamma$ is isomorphic to the fundamental group of an orientable, closed, and irreducible 3-manifold $M$ which is non-geometric (i.e. does not carry one of the eight Thurston geometries), then $M$ decomposes into hyperbolic pieces and therefore $\Gamma$ is hyperbolic relative to free abelian subgroups.
+Using different methods, they also give a proof of Corollary \ref{cor:free_abelian_corollary} in this case.

 Theorem \ref{thm:no_segment_implies_rel_hyperbolic} in fact applies to a strictly larger family of groups than those covered by Corollary \ref{cor:free_abelian_corollary}: there exist relatively hyperbolic convex cocompact groups which are \emph{not} hyperbolic relative to virtually abelian subgroups (and are not themselves hyperbolic).
 See the end of Section \ref{subsubsec:non_hyp_convex_cocompact} for details.